 Similarly for Machine Learning there are also multiple definitions [e.g. 4, 5].
 In Perelik Soft we are using the following one:

 Definition 2.
-Machine Learning is a technique that enables computer systems to make decisions, without the need for special rule-based programming but with using automated self-learning from data points.
+Machine Learning is a technique that enables computer systems to make decisions, without the need for a special rule-based programming but with using automated self-learning from data points.
 The result of the application of machine learning is a system, capable of making predictions.

 In modern technology, machine learning has become an integral part of computer vision systems and algorithms .
-Using machine learning approaches, the research community has developed and applied algorithms, which successfully recognise a very large percentage of the objects in an image, while achieving quick inference times .
+Using machine learning approaches, the research community has developed and applied algorithms, which successfully recognize a very large percentage of the objects in an image, while achieving quick inference times .

 With Machine Learning approaches we need to train a model on data, which can be a very resource intensive task.
 Whereas years ago there were significant limitations in terms of hardware resources, today there are powerful computing devices, e.g. GPUs, that allow training of systems with very large amounts of data .
 This advancement in the hardware has significantly expanded the applications of computer vision in combination with machine learning.